March 2026 Meeting

 - Our newsletter, The Wooden Word

-- Access to Video archive of Zoom Presentations from our monthly meetings
+- Access to Video archive of Zoom Presentations

 - Access to our Private Facebook Group

-- Discount off of 3D modeling software (SketchUp)
+- Discount off of Sketchup 3D modeling software

 - Discount at the Fairfax Rockler store